What every best Pressure Cookers has:

 High marks from pros and owners, alike.
 Available in four different sizes (4-, 6-, 8- or 10-quart), the Fagor Duo is packed with features.
 It gets a lot of praise from experts after comparison testing on cooking performance, including soups, beans, rice and risotto dishes, and various cuts of meats -- excelling at all.
 Reviewers say that the generously sized stainless-steel base on the 8-quart model is great for caramelizing foods before cooking, and a steamer basket is included.
 The pressure cooker offers the standard high-pressure setting as well as a lower setting for cooking delicate foods.

 Straightforward to operate.
-While one expert source says the lid of the Fagor 8-Quart Stainless-Steel Pressure Cooker doesn't lock quite as easily as a competitor's pressure cooker, most owners disagree.
+While one expert source says the lid of the Fagor Duo 8-Quart Stainless-Steel Pressure Cooker doesn't lock quite as easily as a competitor's pressure cooker, most owners disagree.
 They say the unit is easy to lock and use and they like that the safety valves and pressure sensor are built into the handle, so the lid is free of busy buttons and knobs.
 Thanks to the visual pressure indicator, reviewers agree that the pressure is very easy to monitor.
 The Fagor Duo is also dishwasher-safe and relatively compact for easy storage.
-The included recipes and instructional DVDs are also helpful to most owners.
+The included recipes and instructional DVDs are also helpful, most owners say.

 Sturdy, stainless steel construction.
-We saw very few complaints about breakage or other durability issues with the Fagor 8-Quart Stainless-Steel Pressure Cooker, although a few say the handle broke off over time, although usually when dropped.
+We saw very few complaints about breakage or other durability issues with the Fagor Duo 8-Quart Stainless-Steel Pressure Cooker.
+A few say the handle broke off over time, although usually when dropped.
 The handle is not covered in the 10-year warranty, either, and, from what we saw, customer service won't budge on that policy even if you've only had your pressure cooker a short time.
 We also saw plenty of complaints about how difficult it is to reach an actual human when you call -- navigating the phone tree is said to be a nightmare.
 This Fagor pressure cooker has a full range of safety features that lower the risks of cooking with a stovetop pressure cooker -- something that puts many people off from even trying one.
 Many owners who say they were nervous about trying a pressure cooker say that this Fagor is a great choice for the beginner, although experienced users like it as well.

 MyShinyKitchen.com reviewer Kelly Rockwell writes an informative and well-researched buying guide on pressure cookers based largely on her own experience.
 She names the Fagor Duo her favorite mid-priced pressure cooker; the handle is comfortable to grip, and the unit is easy to use.

-There are more than 65 reviews of the Fagor 8-Quart Stainless-Steel Pressure Cooker at Wayfair.com and it earns an average rating of 4.5 stars out of 5.
+There are nearly 75 reviews of the Fagor 8-Quart Stainless-Steel Pressure Cooker at Wayfair.com and it earns an overall rating of 4.5 stars out of 5.
 Most agree that it performs very well and is easy to use and clean.
 Quite a few say it's expanded their cooking repertoire.

-The Fagor Duo 8-Quart Pressure Cooker receives a nearly perfect score of 4.8 stars out of 5 from more than 35 owners.
-Reviews agree that less expensive cuts of meat turn out tender, and it's easy to use and clean.
+The Fagor Duo 8-Quart Pressure Cooker receives about 4.9 stars out of 5 from nearly 55 owners.
+Reviewers agree that less expensive cuts of meat turn out tender, and it's easy to use and clean.
 Many say they were nervous to try a stovetop pressure cooker, and are thrilled with how safe and easy it turned out to be.